brockn/hdfs-nfs-proxy/README.md

 * Bitmap is ugly

 # FAQ
-* All user/groups show up as `nobody'?
+* All user/groups show up as nobody?

 NFS4 returns user/group with user@domain.
 Today by default it responds with user@clientDomain.
 The client then uses the idmap service to lookup the user